 On its own, vegetable glycerin tastes a little sweet.
 In an e-liquid, therefore, you may find that it makes certain flavor notes a little difficult to detect.
 In addition, VG is also a bit thicker than PG, so the vapor it produces is a bit thicker as well.
 As a result, you may feel as though a VG-based e-liquid produces more vapor than a PG-based e-liquid.

 PG vs. VG: Which is Better?

 While propylene glycol is a synthetic chemical, vegetable glycerin is derived from plants.
 Some people prefer VG for this reason.
 Others prefer VG because they have allergies or sensitivity reactions to PG.
-If you experience throat dryness or other adverse reactions when using a PG-based e-liquid, you’ll want to switch to an all-VG e-liquid immediately.
-Virgin Vapor is an ideal e-liquid supplier for people with sensitivities; they use only organic flavorings and no synthetic chemicals.
-They also do not add PG to e-liquids unless customers ask for it.
+If you experience throat dryness or other adverse reactions when using a PG-based e-liquid, you’ll want to switch to an all-VG e-liquid immediately

 Otherwise, for most e-smokers, the ideal e-liquid contains a combination of both PG and VG.
+I like Black Note, a company that uses a 50-50 blend of VG and PG.
 The thickness of the VG increases the perceived amount of vapor produced, while the PG increases wicking speed and enhances flavor definition.
 You’ll have to experiment to find the mix that works best for you, but many e-liquid vendors use about 80 percent PG and 20 percent VG, which works well for most people.